 Muffler components are in working order, no abnormal sounds or emissions

-Analyzed by diagnostic computer, hydro carbon & carbon monoxide levels are in acceptable range
+Analyzed by a diagnostic computer, hydro carbon & carbon monoxide levels are in an acceptable range

 Failed NC State Inspection

-If a vehicle fails either the state auto safety, and/or emissions inspection, Cox Auto Service will gladly diagnose the problem and correct it quickly and affordably.
-Any car or truck that fails an inspection may be brought back for re-inspection within 60 days.
+If a vehicle fails either the state auto safety and/or emissions inspection, Cox Auto Service will gladly diagnose the problem and correct it quickly and affordably.
+Any car or truck that fails a state inspection may be brought back for re-inspection within 60 days.
 For both vehicle safety, as well as emissions re-inspections, only the failed criteria will be re-examined.